Divergence based Robust Estimation of the Tail Index through An Exponential Regression Model

-where $X_{(i)}$ denotes the $i^{\rm th}$ order statistics in $\{X_1, \ldots, X_n\}$.
+where $X_{(i)}$ denotes the $i^{\rm th}$ order statistics in $\{X_1, \ldots, X_n\}$ and $k$ is the number of extreme observations to be used.
 Although Hill's estimator is very popular in extreme value theory, it only works under the Pareto type tails with $\gamma>0$.
-Smith (1987) derives a maximum likelihood estimator of tail index using the generalized Pareto distribution for excess over a high threshold (POT) that have a non-degenerate asymptotic distribution only for $\gamma> - 1/2$.
-On the other end, Hosking and Wallis (1987) derived estimators of the tail index that gives good results for $\gamma<1$.
-The estimation of all the three types of tail index was proposed by Pickands (1975) although that was latter seen to be unstable with respect to the choice of the sample proportion used $(k/n)$.
-The moment type estimator of the general $\gamma\in \mathbb{R}$, proposed by Dekkers et al.~(1989), become popular due to its simple interpretation, although it have quite high asymptotic variance at negative $\gamma$.
-Recently Beirlant et al.~(1999) and Matthya and Beirlant (2003) developed a maximum likelihood estimator of the tail index based on an exponential regression model approximation, that treats all the three types of tails at once and on equal basis; it has asymptotic variance lesser compared to Moment type estimator at $\gamma<0$ and almost equal to POT estimator at $\gamma>0$.
+Smith (1987) derived a maximum likelihood estimator of tail index using the generalized Pareto distribution for excess over a high threshold (POT) that has a non-degenerate asymptotic distribution for $\gamma> - 1/2$.
+On the other end, Hosking and Wallis (1987) derived an estimator of the tail index that gives good results for $\gamma<1$.
+The estimation of all the three types of tail indices was proposed by Pickands (1975) although that was latter found to be unstable with respect to the choice of the sample proportion used $(k/n)$.
+The moment type estimator of the general $\gamma\in \mathbb{R}$, proposed by Dekkers et al.~(1989), has become popular due to its simple interpretation, although it has quite high asymptotic variance for negative $\gamma$.
+Beirlant et al.~(1999) developed a maximum likelihood estimator of the tail index based on an exponential regression model approximation for $\gamma>0$, which has been extended by Matthys and Beirlant (2003) for all the three types of tails.
+The latter method has an asymptotic variance which is smaller compared to the variance of the moment type estimator at $\gamma<0$ and almost equal to the variance of the POT estimator at $\gamma>0$.